 The amount of zorgtoeslag you can receive depends on your income.
 The healthcare allowance reduces as your salary increases.
-To see how much you may be entitled to receive back on a monthly basis see the Dutch tax office page on healthcare allowance monthly payments (in Dutch).
+To see if you are entitled to receive money back on a monthly basis see the Dutch tax office page on healthcare allowance.
 On the trial calculation page from the Belastingdienst you can fill in your personal details to get an indication of how much you will receive (in Dutch).

 How to apply for the healthcare allowance

 You can apply for the zorgtoeslag for a specific year up until September 1 of the following year.
 So if you want to retroactively apply for 2022 benefits, you have until September 1, 2023.

 Benefit applications must be submitted in Dutch at the Mijn Toeslagen webpage (My Benefits) using your DigiD.
 You can also contact the Belastingdienst about the healthcare allowance by: